-This course explores linear, exponential, logarithmic, polynomial and rational functions and trigonometry.
+This college prep course prepares students to transition to college mathematics.
+The curriculum further explores linear, exponential, logarithmic, polynomial and rational functions and trigonometry.
 Problem solving and communication skills are developed while working on guided exploration in teams.
 Algebra and geometry skills will be reviewed in preparation for the ACT/SAT tests.